microbit-foundation/dev-docs/software/micropython.md

 ## Code Editors and Tools

-The BBC micro:bit website hosts a [very old version](https://www.microbit.co.uk/app/#create:xyelfe) of the browser based Python code editor.

-A new [Python in Education](http://pyedu.io/) website will contain lots of [micro:bit related resources](http://pythonineducation.org/en/microbit/) and an online editor as well as general Python in education related resources - all of which will be released under an open license so you'll be free to use, adapt and share them.
+The [Python in Education](http://pyedu.io/) website contains lots of [micro:bit related resources](http://pythonineducation.org/en/microbit/) and an online editor as well as general Python in education related resources.

 You can [download Mu](http://codewith.mu/) from its website and also get involved with [its development](https://github.com/mu-editor/).
 In addition,